 Meditation.
 With elevated stress also comes elevated blood pressure and heart rate.
 You can relieve your stress and its physiological effects using meditation techniques.
 Studies of Indian yoga masters have shown that meditation can decrease blood pressure, heart rate, breathing rate, and blood adrenaline levels.
 Meditation is a useful and effective way to relieve your stress in the comfort of your own home.

-Harvard physician, Dr. Herbert Benson gives this quick guide to mediation
+Harvard physician, Dr. Herbert Benson gives this quick guide to meditation

 - Select a time and place that will be free of distractions and interruption.
 A semi-darkened room is often best; it should be quiet and private.
 If possible, wait two hours after you eat before you meditate and empty your bladder before you get started.